 Although the dentist is generally not associated with style and design, this website demonstrates the opposite through its corporate approach.
 The structure and composition is rather unusual, but this actually helps to make their brand memorable.
 Their fancy sticky menu with dropdown navigation makes cruising through this website an interactive experience with new elements coming from all sides of the screen.

-This was our first list of 10 website that we felt are worth sharing their designs with you.
+This was our first list websites that we felt are worth sharing their designs with you.
 We hope you enjoyed the experience of navigating through these websites just as much as we did!
 Stay tuned to see 10 more designs coming in next week.

 P.S.
 If you encounter a web design that you feel is worth sharing with the world, please let us know, for we are always open to suggestions from our readers!